 To be alone as we walked across the plains alongside the ever present & majestic spectre of Mount Kilimanjaro was precious.”

-As was becoming expected now, the bright sunshine soon changed to low cloud & mist before a light rain began.
+As was becoming expected now, the bright sunshine soon changed to low clouds & mist before a light rain began.
 After a couple of hours & a short climb, we reached a peak where we could finally have a proper rest.
-Up high Humphrey pointed to a board which was barely visible in the fog.
+Up high Humphrey pointed to a board that was barely visible in the fog.
 “We are going there!” he said.
 I thought he was joking as we seemed to have walked for a while, gradually uphill & the last thing I was in the mood for now, was a climb.
 It also looked like it was more of a rock scramble which I was even less keen for.

 But Cathedral Point beckoned & as a test for our fitness & adjustment, it was hard to turn down.
 Some visitors do not have time to tackle the full spectacle that is Mount Kilimanjaro.
 They come to experience the mountain over 1 or 2 days.
 For them, this is their peak…so it seemed disrespectful not to conquer it!

 If I’m honest, it wasn’t as bad as it looked.
 The rain started in time with us beginning our ascent, making it more slippery as we clambered up the rocks.
 When we arrived, we saw the spectacular view of…. just clouds.
 We couldn’t see a thing over the edge of the cliff!
 Taking the obligatory photos of the sign, we headed back down to finish our walk to Shira 2 Camp.
 However, the milestone was achieved & we had now made it to 3872m.
 We remained 2kms still off our ultimate goal.